SNL lampoons Ted Cruz in a sketch featuring Chloe Fineman as Britney Spears

 “Absolutely,” Carano said before adding: “I was canceled by Disney.
 Disney is the moral high ground?
 Have you heard Brer Rabbit’s accent on Splash Mountain recently?”

 Saturday’s episode featured “Bridgerton” breakout Regé-Jean Page, who made his hosting debut alongside first-time musical guest Bad Bunny.
-The Latin trap wonder brought Spanish singer Rosalía onstage to perform their steamy hit “La Noche de Anoche” — and also appeared (as a rapping house plant) in an early sketch.
+The Latin trap wonder brought Spanish singer Rosalía onstage to perform their steamy hit “La Noche de Anoche” — and also appeared as a rapping house plant in an early sketch.

 Fineman, the show’s impersonator extraordinaire, later took on Page’s “Bridgerton” co-star Phoebe Dynevor (and her character, Daphne) alongside the SNL host in a sketch that found the actors being coached by inept intimacy coordinators on the set of the hit Netflix period drama.